anaseto/gofrundis/README.md

 + Common elements such as links, images, cross-references, lists, simple tables, table of contents …
 + Arbitrary metadata for EPUB.
-Indexed html files.
+Indexed HTML files.
 + User defined markup tags with configurable rendering.
-+ Raw blocks, file inclusion, filters, macros and variables.
++ Raw blocks, file inclusion, filters, conditionals, macros and variables.
 + Roff-like syntax: simple, clear and friendly to grep and diff.

 Documentation
 -------------

-The tool and language are explained in detail in manpages doc/frundis.1 and doc/frundis\_syntax.5.

-The [website of the project](https://frundis.tuxfamily.org/) serves an html version of the manual pages, as well as a FAQ, examples and other relevant information.
+Both the tool and language are explained in detail in the [website of the project](https://frundis.tuxfamily.org/).
+The website serves an html version of the manual pages, as well as a FAQ, examples and other relevant information.

 Install
 -------